shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

    again, ``clock_nanosleep`` returns and the code continues execution at line 15.

-It is important to note the usage of ``CLOCK_MONOTONIC`` for both ``clock_gettime`` and ``clock_nanosleep``.
-This argument instructs the kernel to perform operations based on the "monotonic clock", which is not the same as the real clock (``CLOCK_REALTIME``).
-The ``REALTIME`` clock should read the same as the current date and time agreed upon by the world.
-Since all clocks drift, keeping the ``REALTIME`` clock in sync with the rest of the world requires adjustments.
-Much of these adjustments happen automatically on modern Linux systems, such as in the case of `leap second adjustments
+It is important to note the usage of ``CLOCK_MONOTONIC`` with ``clock_gettime`` and ``clock_nanosleep``, which gets the current time and sleeps respectively.
+These function calls ultimately results in system calls, which are handled by the OS kernel.
+The ``CLOCK_MONOTONIC`` argument instructs the kernel to perform operations based on a "monotonic clock" which increases monotonically with the passage of time and usually has an epoch that coincides with the system boot time.
+This is not the same as the real clock (``CLOCK_REALTIME``), which can occasionally decrease its value due to clock adjustments such as the `adjustments made for leap seconds
 <https://en.wikipedia.org/wiki/Leap_second>`__.
 Sleeping until a particular
 time with the ``REALTIME`` clock can be very dangerous, as clock adjustments can cause the sleep interval to change, which may cause deadline misses.
-RT code should instead use the ``MONOTONIC`` clock, which only increases monotonically and is not subject to adjustments.
-This is usually implemented as the time since last system boot.
+Thus, RT code should only use ``CLOCK_MONOTONIC`` for measurements of time durations.

 Trick to deal with wake-up jitter
 ---------------------------------